vic-ma/howtodismantle.github.io/_posts/2024-05-02-Matryoshka-Dolls-Surviving-SAPs-Multi-Nested-Parameters-Maze.md

 ## How to build the XQL

-We start with a very simple version and build a non-multinested XQL table to call the function module.
-The table we build has just one column called fieldname and two rows with values MATNR and WERKS.
+We start with a very simple version and build a non-multi-nested XQL table to call the function module.
+The table we build has just one column called `FIELDNAME` and two rows with values `MATNR` and `WERKS`.

 {% highlight sql %}
 EXECUTE FUNCTION 'Z_PB_MAT_SELECTION'